 NZDUSD climb above the 50-day EMA after volatility decreased and created new support (1).
 It is forcing the Stochastic line to turn higher before reaching the oversold level.
 Also, it broke above the falling trend line and pulled back (2) triggering a bullish crossover at the middle point of the panel.
 Besides, the bullish rally reversed back to find support at the 50-day EMA (3), while triggering a third bullish move above the oversold level.

-Many traders fail to understand the power of Stochastic because they’re confused with the right parameter.
+Many traders fail to understand the power of Stochastic.
 Different traders have a different mindset about using Stochastic.
 Some of them use the default setting only.
-And some of them use it by combining with the other indicators like – RSI, MACD, MA, EMA etc. You have to find what Stochastic Oscillator settings suit your psychology and trading style.
+And some of them use it by combining it with the other indicators like – RSI, MACD, MA, EMA, etc. You have to find what Stochastic Oscillator settings suit your psychology and trading style.

 Think we missed something?
 Let us know in the comment section below.